Linear Causal Representation Learning by Topological Ordering, Pruning, and Disentanglement: Introduction

 \section{Introduction}

-How to organically integrate ``causality'' into modern artificial intelligence (AI) systems has become one of the central quests in the recent causal inference literature \citep{peters2017elements, kiciman2023causal, lesci2024causal, chen2024causal, jorgensen2025causal}.
-A fundamental principle along this direction is to leverage rich information from heterogeneous environments (i.e., datasets with heterogeneous distributions) \citep{dawid2010identifying, yu2013stability, buhlmann2020invariance}.
-Oriented by this principle, a particular promising strand of literature, called \emph{causal representation learning} (CRL), has recently emerged \citep{scholkopf2021toward, ahuja2023interventional, zhang2024causal, rajendran2024causal}.
+How to organically integrate ``causality'' into modern artificial intelligence (AI) systems has become one of the central quests in the recent causal inference literature \citep{peters2017elements, xu2022deepmed, kiciman2023causal, lesci2024causal, chen2024causal, richens2024robust, markham2026intervening}.
+A recently popularized direction is to leverage information from heterogeneous environments (i.e., datasets with heterogeneous distributions) \citep{dawid2010identifying, yu2013stability, buhlmann2020invariance, guo2024statistical, wang2025stablepca, gu2025causality, zhang2026few}.
+Guided by this principle, a promising strand of literature, called \emph{causal representation learning} (CRL), has emerged \citep{scholkopf2021toward, ahuja2023interventional, zhang2024causal, rajendran2024causal}.
 Unlike tabular data encountered in social sciences, medicine, and epidemiology, in many modern scientific and industrial applications, measurements such as image pixels or language tokens often only contain low-level information of physically meaningful semantics.

-The objective of CRL is then to uncover, from the low-level measurements lacking interpretable semantics, (1) the high-level, interpretable but latent features, and (2) the causal mechanism among the latent features.
-To the best of our knowledge, the term CRL was first coined in the important perspective paper by \citet{scholkopf2021toward}, although the essential idea can be traced back to factor analysis or independent component analysis (ICA) \citep{lawley1962factor, comon1994independent, hyvarinen2000independent, wang2022dimension} in the statistical/psychometrics literature.
+The objective of CRL is then to uncover, from the low-level measurements lacking interpretable semantics, (1) the high-level, interpretable but latent features, and (2) their causal mechanism described by the underlying causal graph.
+To our knowledge, the term CRL was first coined in \citet{scholkopf2021toward}, although there is a very long tradition in statistics and psychometrics studying similar problems disguised under various different names, such as latent variable modeling, factor analysis, sufficient dimension reduction, and independent component analysis (ICA) \citep{lawley1962factor, kruskal1976more, li1991sliced, comon1994independent, hyvarinen2000independent, ma2013efficient, wang2022dimension}.